-9 Shutdown procedure
+9 Shut-down procedure

-- (a) Before stopping the engines trim the tailplane to full nose-down and then give one "blip" up on the tail trim switch to ease tension on the tailplane micro-switch spring.
-This will prevent ingress of moisture to the actuator jack. - (b) Carry out the checks given in the Flight Reference Cards.
+(a) Before stopping the engines trim the tailplane to fully nose-down and then give one "blip" up on the tail trim switch to ease tension on the tailplane micro-switch spring.
+This will prevent ingress of moisture to the actuator jack. (b) Carry out the Shut-down Procedure given in the Flight Reference Cards.